Education in emergencies

-If managed effectively, education can also act as a catalyst for peace, encouraging parties that once opposed each other to work together for the sake of their children.
-In the fragile wake of conflict, societies can create a more inclusive educational system with a curriculum that promotes peace and reconciliation.
-As such, UNICEF considers education an integral part of any humanitarian response to an emergency, equally important as food, shelter, water, sanitation, and healthcare.
+If managed effectively, education can also act as a catalyst for building peace, encouraging parties that once opposed each other to work together for the sake of their children.
+In the fragile wake of conflict, societies can create a more inclusive education system with a curriculum that promotes peace and reconciliation, and overcomes stereo types and prejudice.
+As such, UNICEF considers education an integral part of any humanitarian response to an emergency, equally important as food, shelter, water, sanitation, and health care.

-In the Eastern and Southern Africa Region (ESAR), a major focus for UNICEF is to strengthen the capacity of governments and other institutions in all 21 countries to prepare for and respond to humanitarian crises.
-UNICEF and NGO partners have been training hundreds of employees from education ministries on education in emergencies, including building of temporary learning spaces and development of emergency curricula.
+In Eastern and Southern Africa, it is a key priority for UNICEF to strengthen the capacity of governments and other institutions in all 21 countries to prepare for and respond to humanitarian crises.
+Hundreds of employees from education ministries have been trained on education in emergencies, including the building of temporary learning spaces and development of emergency curricula.
 Based on this, countries have developed localized contingency plans and disaster risk reduction strategies, and incorporated emergency education in their national sector plans and budgets.

-Displacement remains a major issue in ESAR with 18 out of the 21 countries currently hosting refugees.
-To meet the diverse needs of this large and vulnerable group, UNICEF has greatly strengthened and enhanced its partnership with UNHCR to improve education for refugee children, both in terms of access and quality.
+Displacement remains a major issue in ESA with 18 out of the 21 countries currently hosting refugees.
+To meet the diverse needs of this large and vulnerable group, UNICEF has greatly strengthened its partnership with UNHCR to improve education for refugee children, both in terms of access and quality.